BOBANOVIORGANI/solaron-0bab6/content/pages/faq.md

           PowerBank.
 It has USB slots for charging your devices non-wirelessly.
           The PowerBank itself will charge whenever it gets enough solar energy (aka. sunshine).
+      - question: What is SolarLight?
+        answer: >
+          SolarLight is horn lamp series for your bike with Lithium battery which can be charged with solar energy or USB cable.
+It has battery indicator so you can know how much it is charged, and it is also waterproof so rain won't damage your lamp.
+Even if happen that you are riding on a bike at night and your lamp isn't charged, you can use your SolarPower PowerBank at least to turn the lamp on when riding.
       - answer: >
           Wireless charging coil have just SolarPower M1, so if you want PowerBank with wireless charging support, then SolarPower M1 is our